earthrise-media/mining-detector/README.md

 ![MinesEx](https://user-images.githubusercontent.com/11287904/150804841-fabcef8f-4394-46ff-be11-c87ad789ae19.jpg)
 (These are mines.)

 The automated detector is a work in progress.
-With only limited bootstrap sampling, the run over the whole of the Amazon basin extrapolates signficantly from our original data domain.
+With only limited bootstrap sampling, the run over the whole of the Amazon basin extrapolates signficantly from the original data domain.
 There are some false detections on the map, and we encourage users to apply discretion in interpreting the findings.
 Terrain features that can masquerade as mines include sand bars in rivers, braided rivers, farm ponds (two examples below), and aquaculture ponds, like so:

 <!--![NotMinesEx2](https://user-images.githubusercontent.com/11287904/150863564-0b861bef-5cb0-4ea7-bc8e-440b20bece03.jpg)-->
 ![NotMinesEx](https://user-images.githubusercontent.com/11287904/150816991-7ca7c55f-1c27-460f-bfec-bbdd3e2146ed.jpg)
-(These are _not_ mines!)
+(These are _not_ mines.)

 You can recognize aquaculture ponds by their geometric shape, efficient use of space, and presence in obvious agricultural zones.
 There are also some [dry farmed fields](https://earthrise-media.github.io/mining-detector/amazon-mine-map.html#13.5/-4.2635/-48.05787) around (4.26S, 48.06W) that are incorrectly classified as mines, but they should not persist in future iterations of the data product.